 Here are some of the most popular job posting sites to consider.

-Facebook— Share job posts with your current followers, or use a paid campaign to reach a larger audience.
+On Facebook, you can share job posts with your company’s current followers, or use a paid campaign to reach a larger audience.
+On LinkedIn, you can leverage your company’s page to reach the website’s 300 million members.
+That’s 300 million potential candidates!

 These and other social media channels help spread your open positions far beyond the limitations of your company’s career page.
 Keep in mind that the most effective social media campaigns are often the result of long-term, sustained effort.
 Building an audience takes time, and optimizing paid campaigns requires constant testing and iteration.